 August 26, 1997

 After the signing of the Dayton Peace Agreement, former Bosnian Serb President Rodovan Karadzic and other indicted war criminals were supposed to be tried in The Hague, but NATO commanders have been reluctant to risk their troops arresting them.
 Western commanders, though, are beginning to close the net around the world's most wanted war criminals.
-After a report by NBC correspondent Jim Maceda, Elizabeth Farnsworth leads a discussion of NATO's apparent tougher stance.
+After a report by NBC correspondent Jim Maceda, Elizabeth Farnsworth leads a discussion of NATO's apparently tougher stance.

 A RealAudio version of this NewsHour segment is available.

 August 26, 1997:

 Elizabeth Farnsworth leads a discussion of NATO's supposedly tougher stance against Bosnian war criminals.

 Elizabeth Farnsworth interviews Richard Holbrooke, chief U.S. negotiator of the Dayton Peace Agreement.

 Charles Krause discusses NATO's shooting and arrest of Bosnian war criminals.

 Margaret Warner conducts a Newsmaker Interview with Bosnian Co-Prime Minister Haris Silajdzic.

 Departing NATO Supreme Commander General George Joulwan discusses the mission in Bosnia.